Prices and image use policy:

 being at the front of my house and

 all.
 Well, one fine day he forgot and left the hose attached to my spigot when I got home...and I finally had PROOF.
-Funnily enough if he had just asked me, I probably would have let him
+Funnily enough if he had just asked me, I probably would have let him, because I like what they do

 in the community and everyone would have had a warm, fuzzy hug...but instead he chose to sneak about and steal from me and I got really pissed, I mean PISSED, like I wanted him FIRED pissed, wanted them to PAY pissed.
 I made myself pray for days before going over there.
 When I finally went over I was able kindly asked the manager to please explain to the